Geophysics

 Doctor of Philosophy Degrees: Geophysics and Geophysical Engineering

 We invite applications to our Doctor of Philosophy (PhD) program not only from those individuals with a background in geophysics, but also from those whose background is in allied disciplines such as geology, physics, mathematics, computer science, or electrical engineering.
+Our program is suitable for students who desire careers in research-intensive environments, including government agencies and academia.
+Students typically complete the PhD program in four to five years.

-Students may obtain a PhD Degree in either Geophysics or Geophysical Engineering, pursuant to the general and individual program requirements outlined below.
+Students may obtain a PhD degree in either Geophysics or Geophysical Engineering, pursuant to the general and individual program requirements outlined below.

-For either PhD degree, at least 72 credits beyond the Bachelor's Degree are required.
+For either PhD degree, at least 72 credits beyond the bachelor's degree are required.
 Of that total, at least 24 research credits are required.
 At least 12 course credits must be completed in a minor program of study, approved by the candidate's PhD thesis committee.
-Up to 36 course credits may be awarded by the candidate's committee for completion of a thesis-based Master's Degree.
-Graduate-level coursework completed as part of a thesis-based Master’s Degree with a focus on the Theory, Application, Computational or Earth & Space coursework may be used to satisfy the related theme with approval of the candidate’s committee.
+Up to 36 course credits may be awarded by the candidate's committee for completion of a thesis-based master's degree.
+Graduate-level coursework completed as part of a thesis-based master’s degree with a focus on the Theory, Application, Computational or Earth & Space coursework may be used to satisfy the related theme with approval of the candidate’s committee.

 While individual courses constituting the degree are determined by the student and approved by the student's advisor and committee, courses applied to all PhD degrees must satisfy the following criteria: